isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 verification of documents' source and authenticity.</p>
 <p></p>
 <p>Support trading activities by enabling an endorsement chain, real-time
-transfer of ownership and title of the Bill of Lading, ensuring traceability, authenticity, thereby reducing the risk of fraud.</p>
+transfer of ownership and title of the Bill of Lading, ensuring traceability and authenticity, thereby reducing the risk of fraud.</p>
 </li>
 </ol>
 <p></p>